karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ## Techical Description

-The Simple Frontend is a [ClojureScript](http://clojurescript.org) application which uses the [Reagent](http://reagent-project.github.io/index.html) framework which provides the ClojureScript integration for the [React](https://reactjs.org/) JavaScript library.
+The Simple Frontend is a [ClojureScript](http://clojurescript.org) application which uses the following libraries:

+- [Reagent](http://reagent-project.github.io/index.html) framework which provides the ClojureScript integration for the [React](https://reactjs.org/) JavaScript library
+- [Secretary](https://github.com/gf3/secretary) which provides client side routing for the Single Page Application.

 # Development Instructions